Klovach/Endless-Running-Game/README.md

 - Parallax Background by FellFeline
   - DeviantArt: [FellFeline - Parallax Background](https://www.deviantart.com/fellfeline/gallery)

-Please make sure to check out their portfolios and support their work!
+If you liked the graphics in this "bare bones" iteration, be sure to check out their portfolios and support their work.

 ## How to Play